 Frankie Moon’s Long Gone by Ean Miles Kessler

 My Dinner with Andrea by Susan Lambert Hatem

 The Stands by Jack Neary

 ANPF’s Fall Festival is our annual flagship event that features readings of four plays chosen from hundreds of submissions from all over the world.
 The plays are read (without identifying the author) by a dedicated team of volunteer readers who select the finalists.
-Our artistic director receives these scripts and leads the collaborative process of choosing the winners.
+Our artistic director receives these scripts (with authorship being known) and leads the collaborative process of choosing the winners.
 Each play receives two readings, a matinée and an evening, and is followed by a talkback session with the playwright, providing a learning opportunity for both the audience and the artist.
 The week also features a playwriting workshop with all the winners.

 What a gift what a gift what a gift!
 Ashland New Play Festival is a true oasis for playwrights, and an experience to cherish.
 From first contact, I felt taken care of, respected, and encouraged to do my best work.
 My fellow playwrights were inspirational, kind, and generous with their insights and feedback.
 The artistic team assembled to work on my play could not have been bettered.

 But the real prize of the festival was the community.
 The depth and breadth of their engagement with the process from beginning to end was truly astonishing – to have a talkback with a hundred people who have read your play MULTIPLE TIMES!!!!!!!!
 What?!!?!?!?!?!
 If my punctuation is a little hysterical, so be it.
 The people of the Ashland New Play Festival – all of them – every one – deserve all the exclamation points I can throw at them.
 It was an honor to be in their presence.